5 Reasons Books are the Best Gifts for Multilingual Kids

 Try this: How to Make the Switch from Dominant to Minority Language

-3. Books are necessary for creating a language learning environment
+3. Books create a language learning environment

 Multilingual families living in monolingual countries, such as in the United States, often struggle with maintaining minority languages.